 Used to hate being forced to put on boots for the winter walk to school.
 HATED it.
 They were ugly, clunky, uncomfortable things.
 My how times have changed.
 Now many of us can’t wait for boot season.
 So many types of boots worth owning… so little time to wear them.

 Art Supplies —> Art for your home or office

-Whether it’s an original by a friend or a local artist, or a picture you took that you’ve always wanted to have printed on canvas, or a classic off Art.com or somewhere like that, treating yourself to something new on the wall is rarely a bad idea. (shown above, 2 out of the 3 are canvas prints by “replace face” on society6).
+Whether it’s an original by a friend or a local artist, or a picture you took that you’ve always wanted to have printed on canvas, or a classic off Art.com or somewhere like that, treating yourself to something new on the wall is rarely a bad idea.
+Get stuff that means something to you.
+Or get something that means totally nothing but looks nice.
+For the curious looking for something not so serious, try “replace face” on society6).

 Alarm Clock —> A New Watch (alarm equipped or very much not)

-Most everyone uses their phone for an alarm these days anyway, and at least a watch is something that’ll help you get to where you need to be, on time, once you roll out of bed.
+Most everyone uses their phone for an alarm these days anyway, and at least a watch is something that’ll help you get to where you need to be on time once you roll out of bed.
 But remember back when there was that dreadful day where you had to either A. get an alarm clock (for the first time! welcome to the real world kid!), or B. set your alarm again for the first time since the beginning of summer?
 I think a lot of us can remember the specific sound our old clock radios or stand alone alarm clocks use to make.
-Mine went: BE-BE-BE-BEEP!!… BE-BE-BE-BEEP!!…

 Loose Leaf —> Stationery